Mikheil Saakashvili: First presidency

-The 2004 presidential election were carried out on 4 January 2004.
-The election was an outcome of the bloodless Rose Revolution and a consequent resignation of President Eduard Shevardnadze.
-It is well known for a very high level of electoral turnout and also for the number of votes cast for one particular presidential candidate – Mikheil Saakashvili (96%).
-All other candidates received less than 2% of the votes.
-In total, 1,763,000 eligible voters participated in the election.
+The 2004 presidential election followed President Eduard Shevardnadze's resignation as a result of the bloodless Rose Revolution.
+It saw very high electoral turnout with almost all (96%) the votes cast for one candidate – Mikheil Saakashvili.
+1,763,000 eligible voters took part, and less than 2% of the votes cast were for other candidates.

-On 4 January 2004, Saakashvili won the presidential elections in Georgia with more than 96% of the votes cast, making him at 36 years old, the youngest national president in Europe at the time.
-On a platform of opposing corruption and improving pay and pensions, he promised to improve relations with the outside world.
-Although he is strongly pro-Western and intended to seek Georgian membership of NATO and the European Union, he had also spoken of the importance of better relations with Russia.
+On 4 January 2004, aged 36, Saakashvili became the youngest national president in Europe at the time.
+On a platform of opposing corruption and increasing pay and pensions, he promised to improve relations with the outside world.
+Although strongly pro-Western and planning to seek Georgian membership of NATO and the European Union, he had also spoken of the importance of better relations with Russia.
 He faced major problems, however, particularly Georgia's difficult economic situation and the still unresolved question of separatism in the regions of Abkhazia and South Ossetia.
 Abkhazia regards itself as independent of Georgia and did not take part in the elections, while South Ossetia favours union with its northern counterpart in Russia.

 Saakashvili was sworn in as president in Tbilisi on 25 January 2004.
 Immediately after the ceremony he signed a decree establishing a new state flag.
 On 26 January, in a ceremony held at the Tbilisi Kashueti Church of Saint George, he promulgated a decree granting permission for the return of the body of the first president of Georgia, Zviad Gamsakhurdia, from Grozny (Chechen Republic) to Tbilisi and renaming a major road in the capital after Gamsakhurdia.
 He also released 32 Gamsakhurdia supporters (political prisoners) imprisoned by the Shevardnadze government in 1993–94.
-As well as a new national flag, Saakashivili authorised the adoption of a new national anthem on 20 May 2004 and the establishment of a new state arms on 1 October 2004.
+As well as a new national flag, Saakashivili authorised the adoption of a new national anthem on 20 May 2004 and a new state coat of arms on 1 October 2004.